selkamand/sigsim/README.md

 #### Simulating Overfitting with Dropped Signatures

-Instead of artificially creating a low-similarity signature, another effective strategy is to simulate mutation catalogues using a combination of known signatures, but then **drop one signature** when performing the fitting.
+One strategy to test for overfitting is to simulate mutation catalogues using a combination of known signatures, but then **drop one signature** when performing the fitting.
 If the fitting algorithm attempts to explain the missing signature by over-relying on other available signatures, it indicates overfitting.

-This method allows you to test how well the algorithm can handle ‘unknown’ components-i.e., real mutational processes that aren’t represented in your signature collection.
+This method allows you to test how well the algorithm can handle ‘unknown’ components - i.e., real mutational processes that aren’t represented in your signature collection.